Understand COVID-19 testing and the available options

 Limiting spread and containing outbreaks

 A person with the COVID-19 virus on average infects two or more other people.3,4 The tricky part: While they are infectious, people are often not aware that they have the disease because they do not (yet) display any typical symptoms.
 Given the high infection rate and the environmental stability of the virus, it is vital to identify infected individuals as early as possible, so that they can seek medical guidance and self-isolate.
 On a larger scale this of course also helps to reduce the overall spread of the virus.
-PCR tests help here.
+Antigen tests and PCR tests help here.

 Minimizing individual risk and informing action

 To understand the bigger picture of the actual disease spread and to determine an individual’s risk, it is also important to know, if a person was already exposed to the virus and infection has resolved.
-Some tests may detect antibodies that neutralize the virus and growing research shows that these antibodies may indicate immunity.5,6,7 If immunity is proven, such antibody tests could for example help decide if workforce can safely return to a workplace where social distancing is a challenge, in conjunction with PCR testing.
+Some tests may detect antibodies that neutralize the virus and growing research shows that these antibodies may indicate immunity.5,6,7 If immunity is proven, such antibody tests could for example help decide if workforce can safely return to a workplace where social distancing is a challenge, in conjunction with antigen testing and/or PCR testing.

 PCR test: Do I have COVID-19?